akisaarinen/lullizio/README.md

-A really simple IRC bot for my own amusement purposes.
+A simple IRC bot written in Ruby, mostly for my own amusement purposes.

 Features
 --------
-* Dynamic reloading of modules on-the-fly so the bot does not need to be restarted.
+* Dynamic reloading of modules on-the-fly so the bot can stay online while being updated.
 Ruby makes this rather easy.
-* A few stupid modules to support my childish IRC activities:
+* A few useful modules to improve the IRC experience
   * YouTube: fetch youtube urls and tell the title, rating etc. to channel
-  * Twitter: show contents of a twitter link
+  * Twitter: show contents of a twitter status link
   * Newstitle: fetch and shout title to channel for popular Finnish news sites when somene posts an url to a piece of news
+* A few less useful modules, just for the lulz:
-  * Monkey: reply stupidly with regexps, e.g. when someone says anything containing "banana", the bot may reply something stupid like "mm, yummy banana!".
+  * Monkey: define your own monkey-like replies with regexps.
+E.g. when someone says anything containing "banana", the bot may reply "mm, yummy banana!".
+Let your imagination be the limit of what the MonkeyModule (TM) can do.
-  * LMGTFY: support being a smartass by giving a lmgtfy link
+  * LMGTFY: someone asks a stupid question?
+No problem, you can be a smartass and support this by easily linking the topic in [lmgtfy](http://lmgtfy.com/?q=lmgtfy).

 References
 ----------